Rian-Batista-Rx4n/GWS/README.md

 ## 📁 About the Project

 **Gray Wolf System (GWS)** is a lightweight web application built with Flask, designed to turn any Linux device (old PC, server, or even a Termux-based Android phone) into a local file server.

-Key features:
-- File upload and download
-- Built-in media players (video, audio, image)
-- Category-based file visualization
-- Responsive and modern interface (HTML + CSS + JS)
----
 ## 🎯 Project Goals

 - Access your files remotely via browser and local IP
 - Organize files by type and category
+- Reuse old devices as personal servers
-- Free up storage space on mobile by offloading files to your server
+- Free up mobile storage by offloading files
-- Reuse old hardware as a local server
-- Keep a simple and user-friendly interface
+- Keep the interface clean, lightweight, and user-friendly
 ---
 ## 📸 Screenshots